Vaggelis-Giannakosian/Project-Agora/README.md

     }
 ]
 ```
-The Campaigns API returns the following status codes in its API:
+The Campaign API returns the following status codes in its API:

 | Status Code | Result        |
 |:------------|:--------------|
 | 200         | `OK`          |

-## <ins>Designing the Bidder Service</ins>
+## Designing the Bidder Service

 The Bidder service is responsible for processing the Bid request and generating a valid Bid response.